 May 11 2016 - We're halfway into our 10-year Housing and Homelessness Strategy and have invested over $600 million in affordable housing so far and created major protections for renters.
 Find out our focus for the next five years to face affordability challenges.

-Get an overview of the City’s housing stock, trends, market rates, tenure, demographics, and needs with the annual Housing Characteristics Fact Sheet.
+Overview of the City’s housing stock, trends, market rates, tenure, demographics, and needs

 Look up residential rental buildings in Vancouver with health, safety, maintenance, tidiness, and other issues.
 The database lists buildings with issues that are unresolved or were resolved in the last 12 months.